Documentation

 attribute is true

-, it is recommended to either challenge the
+, it is advisable to either challenge the client

-client with this IP address with a captcha or to block the client from accessing critical resources.
+with this IP address with a captcha or block them from accessing critical resources.

 #